-- 1. Demonstrate critical understanding of the theories underpinning the concept of holistic development in the child. - 2.
-Understand the importance of emotional wellbeing and development for children. - 3.
-Debate the influence of social context, diversity and self-esteem on a child's learning. - 4.
-Extend own skills of observation and awareness of ethical constraints.
+Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to 1.Demonstrate critical understanding of the theories underpinning the concept of holistic development in the child.
+Knowledge and Understanding: 1,2,3,4,6 Cognitive/Intellectual skills: 1,2,3,4,5 2.Understand the importance of emotional wellbeing and development for children.
+Key/Transferable skills: 1,4 Practical skills: 3.Debate the influence of social context, diversity and self-esteem on a child's learning.
+1,4 4.Extend own skills of observation and awareness of ethical constraints.